ActivitySim/populationsim/docs/application_configuration.rst

 :repop configuration:

-  repop configuration is used for repopulating a subset of zones for an existing synthetic population.
-User has the option to *replace* or *append* to the existing synthetic population.
+  The repop configuration is used for repopulating a subset of zones for an existing synthetic population.
+The user has the option to *replace* or *append* to the existing synthetic population.
 These options are specified from the settings file, details can be found in the *Configuring Settings File* section.
-The call to run_populationsim.py script under *repop* mode looks as follows:
+The call to run_populationsim.py script under *repop* mode is:

 ::